Yellow-throated warbler: Distribution and habitat

 These birds breed in southeastern North America, and their breeding ranges extend from southern Pennsylvania and northern Missouri, to the Gulf of Mexico.
 One subspecies, from northwest Florida, is resident all year round.
 The other populations of this species are migratory, wintering at the Gulf Coast, eastern Central America, and the Caribbean.
 Vagrant wintering birds are sometimes seen in northernmost South America.

 In the United States, its range differs from typical Setophaga warblers because they have a more expansive resident population in the South than other Setophaga warblers.
 Moreover, their breeding range is more southerly, and their wintering range more is northerly, than the other warblers in the genus.
 According to McKay et al., "[t]he near absence of the species from the lower Piedmont of the Carolinas and Georgia ... presents a puzzle."

 The yellow-throated warbler is a woodland species with a preference for coniferous or swamp tree species, in which it preferably nests.

 Behavior and ecology

 Food and feeding

 They are insectivorous, but will include a considerable amount of berries and nectar in their diet outside the breeding season.
 Food is typically picked off tree branches directly, but flying insects may be caught in a brief hover.
+They have also been observed catching and eating anoles.